 Student Assembly Project Committees (PC) are established by the Student Assembly Board of Directors (SABoD) for the purpose of aiding in achieving the SABoD annual goals.
-Each PC is comprised of 1 chair and up to 6 members.
-The chair is appointed through an annual application process and is able to select their members.
+Each PC is comprised of 1 or 2 chairs that are appointed through an annual application process.
+Each PC chair is able to select their members.

 The PC regularly collaborates with an assigned SABoD liaison and APTA staff.
 The SABoD liaison will assist the PC chair and members in establishing and accomplishing their goals.
 While the weekly commitments differ for each PC according to tasks and time of year, members can expect to devote between 1-5 hours a week performing committee related activities.
 At the National Student Conclave, each PC will be asked to present their achievements to the Student Assembly.

 Call For Committee Chair and Members for 2 Newly Formed Project Committees

 The call for volunteers for the Interprofessional Development and Professional Advocacy project committees is now closed.
 Selections will be announced on this webpage later this month.
 Thank you for your interest.